Sean Penn says Kate del Castillo brokered his meeting with El Chapo

 Del Castillo’s online post addresses the drug lord directly:

 “Mr. Chapo: Wouldn’t it be cool if you started to traffic in goodness?
 With cures for diseases, with food for children in the street, with alcohol for nursing homes. … trafficking with corrupt politicians instead of with women and children that end up as slaves?
-With burning all the pimps that treat a woman like she’s worth no more than a pack of cigarettes?” she writes.
+With burning all the pimps that treat a woman like she’s worth no more than a pack of cigarettes?” she wrote.
 “With no supply there is no demand.
 Do it, sir, and you would be the hero of heroes.
 Let’s traffic with love.
 You know how.”

 After Guzman escaped from a maximum-security prison in Mexico in July, del Castillo told CNN en Español she was dumbfounded.